WEMU

-WEMU (89.1 MHz) is a public radio station owned by Eastern Michigan University in Ypsilanti, Michigan.
+WEMU (89.1 FM) is a public radio station owned by Eastern Michigan University in Ypsilanti, Michigan.
 On weekdays, it carries NPR News and Information shows in morning and afternoon drive time, with jazz programs heard the rest of the day.
 On weekends, a mix of jazz, blues, adult alternative and Latin jazz shows are heard, along with some NPR weekend talk shows and EMU sports broadcasts.

 WEMU has an effective radiated power (ERP) of 15,500 watts.
 The transmitter is on West Clark Road at Laforge Road in Ypsilanti, near the EMU campus.
 The signal covers Washtenaw County, Ann Arbor and the Western suburbs of Detroit.
 Located online at WEMU.org, the station streams live 24 hours a day.

 History

 WEMU signed on the air on December 8, 1965.
 It originally broadcast on 88.1 MHz with studios in the Quirk Building on Eastern Michigan University's campus.
 In 1976, the station moved to King Hall, and in February 1977, WEMU began to feature a primarily jazz format.
 Later that year, in October 1977, WEMU changed to its current 89.1 FM frequency.
 The next major addition came on April 7, 2004, when WEMU added digital broadcasting.
 Located online at WEMU.org, the station streams live 24 hours a day.

 According to a 2017 tour of WEMU, the station holds one of the largest jazz broadcast libraries in the United States, with nearly 100,000 records and CDs in its collection.

 Still broadcast out of King Hall on the Eastern Michigan University Campus, WEMU currently shares the building with the student newspaper The Eastern Echo and the Early College Alliance program.